uber/Cadence-Docs/src/docs/08-workflow-troubleshooting/03-retries.md

 ## Workflow execution history of retries

 One thing to note is how activity retries and workflow retries are shown in the Cadence Web UI.
-All the activity retries are not part of workflow execution history and only the last attempt is shown with the attempt number.
+Information about activity retries is not stored in Cadence.
+Only the last attempt is shown with the attempt number.

 Moreover, attempt number starts from 0, so Attempt:0 refers to the first and original attempt or Attempt:1 refers to the second attempt or first retried attempt.